 The waterfall is named after the British gatherer Wyndham.
 There is a little zoo and youngsters’ stop in the vicinity that adds to the magnificence of the cookout spot.
 The cookout spot is regularly frequented by local people.
-Situated in Kotwa Pandey region, the water in fall comes from the upper Khajuri to lower Khajuri and finally it merges with the Ganges river in the Chunar region.
-The waterfalls continuously and is collected in a pond at the base.
+Situated in the Kotwa Pandey region, the water in fall comes from the upper Khajuri to lower Khajuri and finally it merges with the Ganges river in the Chunar region.
+The water falls continuously and is collected in a pond at the base.
 The fall is surrounded by rocks and lush greenery all around.
-It is situated at the walking distance from the campus and the facility of auto-rickshaw is also available at a reasonable fare.
+It is situated within the walking distance of the campus and the facility of auto-rickshaw is also available at a reasonable fare.

 The local people of the districts and also from other districts visit regularly to enjoy its beauty.
 Many students head to water the fall frequently for a refreshing change as it is close to the campus.
 The fall is located beside the veterinary department of the Rajiv Gandhi South Campus-BHU.